Career Paths to Avoid College Debt

 - Trade schools: For those uninterested in four-year degrees, trade schools are a great option.
 Electricians, plumbers, welders, and other skilled jobs are always in demand and offer comparable salaries to jobs that require degrees.

 - Starting your own business: Entrepreneurship can be a challenge, but for those with the work ethic and the desire to have complete control over their workday, starting your own business is a great option.
-Many free courses are available online to help guide you through this process.

 - Entry level work: There’s nothing wrong with forgoing college to dive headfirst into the work force.
 While entry level work can be hard, those who are loyal to companies can rise through the ranks and attain management positions that offer equivalent salaries to those who have higher education degrees.